-For some speakers this translates into talking too fast and sometimes a rise in voice pitch which makes even a knowledgeable speaker sound like Minnie Mouse.
+For some speakers, speaking too quickly is coupled with a rise in voice pitch which makes even a knowledgeable speaker sound like Minnie Mouse.

 Pay attention to audience feedback.
 If one person reports a problem with understanding you, this may be an individual perception or opinion.
 But if several do, you need to time yourself.

-Use this test.
 First, record a casual conversation with a friend.
 Then, compare the number of words per minute to a recording of one of your recent speaking presentations.